RadoslavGenov/warehouse/README.md

 ## App structure is as follows

-Decided to go with a modular approach, for better separation of concerns.
+Decided to use a modular approach, for better separation of concerns.

 ```
 ├── README.md